akirataguchi115/mscthesis/README.md

 - figure to demonstrate terms
 - grammar specifications
 - figure from grammar
-- define public copyright licenses in se
+- define PCLs in se
 - the connection in terms figure
 - acknowledge the topic is complex
 ### 2 Methods 8 pages